 A number of factors are associated with an increased risk of cerebral palsy.

 Certain infections or toxic exposures during pregnancy can significantly increase cerebral palsy risk to the baby.
-Infections of particular concern include:
+Inflammation triggered by infection or fever can damage the unborn baby's developing brain.

 - Cytomegalovirus.
 This common virus causes flu-like symptoms and can lead to birth defects if a mother has her first active infection during pregnancy.